math865a/project-tool/README.md

 # Project Tool

-This application was used to manage resource allocation across many small projects in the project department of a large company.
+This application was originally used to manage resource allocation across many small projects within the project department of a large company.

-Think Microsoft Project meets resource scheduling i.e. creating a project plan in a Gantt chart and assigning resources to tasks and allocation scheduled time.
-Includes a central overview of the capacity of each resources than can be filtered down to tasks and project level.
+Think **Microsoft Project meets resource scheduling** — i.e. creating Gantt-style project plans, assigning resources to tasks, and tracking scheduled time.
+It also includes a centralized capacity overview for each resource, with filtering down to individual tasks and project level.

-It is a work in progress and is being rebuilt from the ground up to improve the architecture and functionality.
+This is a **complete rebuild from scratch** to improve the architecture, user experience, and remove dependencies on paid services.
+It is currently a work in progress.

+---

-## Stack
+## 🛠️ Tech Stack

-- frontend: React, TypeScript, Vite
+- **Frontend:** React, TypeScript, Vite
-- backend: NestJS, TypeScript
+- **Backend:** NestJS, TypeScript
-- databases:
+- **Databases:**
-  - Neo4j (Primary domain database)
+  - **Neo4j** (Primary domain database)
-  - MongoDB (Used for event and logging)
+  - **MongoDB** (For logging and event tracking)

-Everything is containerized using Docker for easy development and deployment.
+All components are containerized using Docker for simplified development and deployment.

+---

-## Project Structure
+## 📁 Project Structure

 ```
 project-tool/